TFerd/grrs/README.md

-A blazing🔥 fast command-line💻 tool to find🔍 a given input in a file🗒️ or directory📁.
+A blazing🔥 fast command-line💻 tool to find🔍 text in a file🗒️ or directory📁.

 Example usage: `grrs <input> [<location>]`